What are the Different Types of Property Crimes in New Jersey?

 Property Crime Rates in New Jersey

 Recent data on property crimes in New Jersey offer some good news.
 Over the past decade, arson, theft, and other property crimes have declined steadily.
-Last year, there were approximately 1,300 property crimes per 100,000 people.
+In 2019, there were approximately 1,300 property crimes per 100,000 people.
 That is lower than the national rate of more than 2,000 per 100,000 people.
 In 2019, 118,637 property crimes occurred across New Jersey, which included the following:

 - 10,336 motor vehicle thefts